-Luckily I had pre-scheduled a walking tour for 11 am that day, so I wandered through the maze-like streets to Plaza Merced.
+Luckily I had scheduled a walking tour for 11 am that day, so I wandered through the maze-like streets to Plaza Merced.

 My walking tour group was pretty small.
-The English speakers split into a group and I found myself with a British couple, two Polish women, and a German-Syrian guy named Vian.
-Interesting mix.
+The English speakers split into a group and I found myself with a British couple, two Polish women, and a German-Syrian guy named Vian – an interesting mix.
 Our tour guide, Luis, is a Malagueño (or a Boqueron, as they are nicknamed in Spain), so he knew Malaga like the back of his hand.
 We wandered through the historical quarter for a couple of hours, stopping at notable locations like Alcazaba, Teatro Cervantes, and el Centro Historico.

 The three of us had really great conversations about politics and history, and I was really excited to use my Spanish (in case you couldn’t tell).
-I think if I were to spend a few months in Spain then I could easily speak at an advanced level!
+I think if I were to spend a few months in Spain, I would soon be able to speak Spanish at an advanced level!

 Anyway, we were all exhausted and I started heading back towards my guesthouse.
 We were temporarily diverted by a parade of costume-clad people, clearly representing the old royals of Spain.
 I’m guessing this was the final celebration of the fiesta.
 Either way, they were quite a sight!

 At this point, I was more than ready for bed.
 I managed to drag myself back to my guesthouse, where I promptly passed out.

 Not bad for my first day of solo travel!
 So far, traveling “alone” has had its perks!